yangluoshen/memcheck/testcase/newOperator/README.md

-Uint Test -- new operator
+Unit Test -- new operator
 =====

 1. Description